jdfwarrior/cesium-mixins/README.md

 ![Measure](./img/measure.png "Measure")

-The `measure` mixin allows the user to click and measure the distance between two points on the globe
+The `measure` mixin allows the user to click and measure the distance between two points on the globe.
+The function call will return a Promise that resolves to an object with the `CartographicDegrees` location of each click and the measured distance in `meters`, `miles`, and `kilometers`

 ### Example